Jay Leno suffers ‘serious burns’ from garage car fire

 “All we know is that he is alive, so our prayers go out to him and his family tonight.”

-TMZ reported earlier today (14 November) that Leno was in his Los Angeles garage where he stores his cars when one of the cars suddenly erupted into flames.
+TMZ reported earlier today (14 November) that Leno was in his Los Angeles garage where he stores his cars when one of them suddenly erupted into flames.

 A source claiming direct knowledge of the situation told the outlet that Leno was admitted to Grossman Burn Center.

-He was apparently admitted with burns to the left side of his face.
+He was apparently admitted with burns to the side of his face.

 The Independent has contacted Leno’s representative for comment.